JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 #### Lazy Kotlin/JVM task creation

-Starting from Kotlin 1.8.20, the Kotlin Gradle plugin registers all the tasks and doesn't configure them on a dry run.
+Starting from Kotlin 1.8.20, the Kotlin Gradle plugin registers all tasks and doesn't configure them on a dry run.

 #### Non-default location of compile tasks' destinationDirectory